raguay/MyAlfred/README.md

 **hs:last**

 This command undoes the very last window move.
 This assumes all window movements were done with Hammerspoon and this workflow functions.

+This workflow is also set up with a Remote page as well.
+Have fun controlling your windows from your iPad or iPhone.

 ## Alfred Editor